xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/vendor_login_and_first_steps.md

     Information on the use of product classes and attributes by vendors can be found in the section {% link "Vendor access to product classes and attributes" ref_TvmooKW9 %}.

 4. If the store is set to work in the "_Vendors as separate shops_" {% link "multivendor mode" ref_nFq48dhr %}:
-    *  Specify the address from which their products will be shipped.
+    *  The vendor must specify the address from which their products will be shipped.
 This address will be used to calculate the cost of delivery of an order from the vendor's warehouse to the buyer.
 See {% link "Managing vendor profile information as a vendor" ref_b7PTQMgf#company-details %}

-    *  Specify the shipping methods they are going to use.
+    *  The vendor must specify the shipping methods they are going to use.
 See {% link "Managing shipping methods as a vendor" ref_IvXmtLKI %}.

     {% note info %}
-    (In "_Warehouse_" mode, the products of different vendors are shipped from the same warehouse, so the "ship-from" address and shipping methods are the same for all the vendors; they are configured by the store administrator.)
+    (In "_Warehouse_" mode, the products of different vendors are shipped from the same warehouse, so the "ship-from" address and shipping methods are the same for all the vendors; the configuration of the "ship-from" address and shipping methods in this case is done by the store administrator.)
     {% endnote %}

 5. If the option to create coupons and discounts has been enabled by the store administrator, the vendor can create coupons and discounts for their products.
 See {% link "Adding coupons and discounts for vendor products" ref_SwbyhUn5 %}.